wkoertgen/train.oracle12.migration/FAQ.md

 Here is one of my scripts, developed during 15 years working as Oracle DBA.
 It would surpass this handout to demonstrate this tool.
 There will be a github - project for the further development of this framework of profi DBA - scripts.

-Writing one's own DBA – scripts can be taught in a special workshop e.g. on
+Writing one's own DBA – scripts can be trained in special workshops e.g. on

 - Performance Tuning or
 - New Features in PL/SQL or